kingsleyh/ball/README.md

 `cp bin/ball /usr/local/bin`

 For this app to work you must have `/usr/local/bin` on your path.
+The native crystal installer uses this path so it's convenient to stay in line that.

 [![asciicast](https://asciinema.org/a/277155.svg)](https://asciinema.org/a/277155)